About

 Where I've done this

 I don't have a “typical” career path.
 I've co-founded companies, led 60-person engineering orgs at Deloitte Fast 500 firms, run digital innovation at a Big Five bank, and spent my first eight years building enterprise software in Bangkok and Toronto.
 The thread that connects all of it is the pattern above.
+In every case, I walked into a domain that wasn't my background, invested deeply to understand it with fresh eyes, and found the problems that everyone else had stopped noticing.
+Here's how it played out:

 An AI-powered EdTech SaaS